pylipp/financeager/README.md

 If you added a non-cosmetic change (i.e. a change in functionality, e.g. a bug fix or a new feature), please update `Changelog.md` accordingly as well.
 Check this README whether the content is still up to date.

+## Releasing

+1. Tag the latest commit on master by incrementing the current version accordingly (scheme `v0.X`).
+1. Run `make release`.

 ## `financeager` features

 ### Ideas